 MIRA has long had one of the most stable electoral support bases.
-So when they were surprisingly were voted out of the Senate in 2014 the party immediately began a recount.
+So when they surprisingly were voted out of the Senate in 2014, the party immediately began a recount.

 Some 1,000 MIRA volunteers took on the job to recount all the voter forms and confirmed their fears: in several towns in central and northern Colombia thousands of votes had disappeared.

 More worryingly, they found evidence that the software that scrutinized the votes had been sabotaged.
 This “bug” cost the party more than 235,000 votes, and equivalent of 1.7% of the counted votes.

 In a ruling that was made public a few days ago, the State Council ordered Senate President Efrain Cepeda (Conservative Party) to remove three senators and allow MIRA’s return to the legislative chamber.

 Former MIRA Senator Carlos Baena announced that his party would again call on its volunteers to recount the results of the elections that will be held on Sunday.